-The Lenovo Yoga Tab 3 Pro is packed full of media-focused features and sports a unique, distinctive design.
+The Lenovo Yoga Tab 3 Pro is packed full of media-focused features and sports a uniquely distinctive design.

-There's a built in stand to take the heft off your hands, while the integrated projector means you can enjoy big screen entertainment away from your TV, though the screen is sharp enough that you won't always feel the need to use a projector anyway.
+There's a built-in stand to take the heft off your hands, while the integrated projector means you can enjoy big screen entertainment away from your TV.
+Even otherwise, the screen exhibits enough sharpness that you won't always feel the need to use a projector anyway.

-All that tech does make it less portable than most tablets on this list and the UI could be better, but it's a fairly unique option.
+All that technology heaped into one phone does make it less portable than most tablets on this list and the UI could be better, but it's a fairly unique option.

 Read the full review: Lenovo Yoga Tab 3 Pro